Mahou Shoujo Nante Mouiidesukara: Characters

+Media

 Manga

 The series, written and illustrated by Sui Futami, began publication on Earth Star Entertainment's Comic Earth Star website on 31 March 2015.
 As of August 2022, series have ended with 43 chapters published.
-Last one have a web published date on; June 27, 2018.
+Last one have a web published date on; 27 June 2018.

 Volumes

 Anime

 An anime adaptation was announced in the November issue of the Animage magazine on 10 October 2015.
 The anime, a TV series, will be directed by Kazuhiro Yoneda, with animation by the animation studio Pine Jam.
 The series is written by Kazuyuki Fudeyasu and Momoko Murakami, with character designs provided by Kazuaki Shimada, who also serves as the animation director.
 Yukio Nagasaki is the series' sound director.
 The show's music is composed by Masato Nakayama and Elements Garden, and produced by F.M.F.
 The series premiered on 12 January 2016 on Tokyo MX and Sun TV, and was simulcast by Crunchyroll in the Americas, Europe, and Oceania.
 A second season was announced at an event on 7 August 2016, and premiered on 5 October 2016.